-I. AESTHETICS - Except as provided in Public Resources Code Section 21099, could the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Have a substantial adverse effect on a scenic vista? Χ b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? x c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
-(Public views are those that are experienced from publicly accessible vantage point).
-If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality?
-X d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? х
+I. AESTHETICS - Except as provided in Public Resources Potentially Significant Less Than Significant Less Than Significant No Impact Code Section 21099, could the project: Impact With Mitigation Included Impact a) Have a substantial adverse effect on a scenic vista? Х b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and Х historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+(Public views are v those that are experienced from publicly accessible vantage point).
+If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare which would adversely affect day or nighttime views х in the area?

 Discussion: The site itself is not considered to be a scenic resource or unique scenic vista.
 The only scenic designation in the County is along I-5, which is approximately 3.4 miles west of the project site.
-The buildings are located on approximately 3± acres on the northwestern corner of the parcel and are made of prefabricated steel frames, enclosed with vinyl covering, over concrete pads; paved drive aisles have been installed between the structures and the building site area is enclosed by a chain link fence.
+The buildings are located on approximately $3\pm$ acres on the northwestern corner of the parcel and are made of prefabricated steel frames, enclosed with vinyl covering, over concrete pads; paved drive aisles have been installed between the structures and the building site area is enclosed by a chain link fence.
 The types of structures proposed are similar in nature to the those found in the rural agricultural areas of the County.
 No exterior lighting is being proposed as part of the project, however if installed in the future, it will be required to be aimed downward to avoid any glare off-site.
 No adverse impacts to the existing visual character of the site or its surroundings are anticipated.

-References: Application information; Stanislaus County Zoning Ordinance; the Stanislaus County General Plan; and Support Documentation1.
+References: Application information; Stanislaus County Zoning Ordinance; the Stanislaus County General Plan; and Support Documentation.

-II.
-AGRICULTURE AND FOREST RESOURCES: In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? Х b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? х c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?
-X d) Result in the loss of forest land or conversion of forest land to non-forest use?
-X е) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? Х
+a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? x c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? x d) Result in the loss of forest land or conversion of forest land to non-forest use? x e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x